 The MPO forecasts socioeconomic data (SE Data), such as dwelling units, population and employment, to the year 2045 and uses that data as a key input into the travel demand model (called the Triangle Regional Model, or TRM).
 The process starts with the 2045 guide totals, which are county- level population and employment projections for the year 2045, and proceeds to the Community Visualization model that distributes the dwelling units and employment to particular parcels based on land availability and suitability.
 The following document will provide details of this process and the output:

-Different scenarios, or different ways that the region might be, are created under the name Connect 2045.
+Different scenarios, or different ways that the region might develop, are created under the name Connect 2045.
 More information on how and why these scenarios are created can be found here.
-This section present the output of the various scenarios as it becomes available.
+This section presents the outputs of the various scenarios as they become available.

-This scenario is based on the adopted local land use plans.
+This scenario is based on the adopted local land use plans and can be considered the "most likely" scenario.

 The icon above provides an interactive daily congestion map for the year 2045.
 See the information below under Congestion Maps for more information.